pooranibcbb/datavis16s_refactor/doc/Reference_Manual_datavis16s.md

 ### Description

 Creates heatmaps using Morpheus R API <https://software.broadinstitute.org/morpheus/> .
+The heatmaps are made using relative abundances.

 ### Usage